The larynx is a cartilaginous structure in the throat, also referred to as the voice box.

 The larynx also has a flap of tissue called the epiglottis that prevents food from going into the trachea when you eat or drink.

-Tutorials and quizzes on the structure and function of the larynx using interactive animations and diagrams.
+Learn the anatomy of the larynx with tutorials and quizzes using interactive animations and diagrams below.